reutermj/blank-to-bazel/rules.md

 - **Alternative**: Use `deps = [":library"]` in test targets unless the library source uses conditional compilation that requires different preprocessor defines for tests
 - **Example**: Instead of `cc_test(srcs = ["test.c", "lib.c"])`, use `cc_test(srcs = ["test.c"], deps = [":lib"])`

+#### Incorrect Header Path Management
+- **Anti-pattern**: Using `strip_include_prefix` or complex header path manipulation for simple include directories
+- **Why harmful**: Can cause compilation failures and makes header dependencies unclear
+- **Alternative**: Use a global headers library with `includes = ["."]` that replicates `include_directories()` behavior from CMake

+#### Monolithic BUILD Files at Root
+- **Anti-pattern**: Putting all targets in the root BUILD.bazel file with long source paths
+- **Why harmful**: Creates poor organization, long source paths, and doesn't scale well
+- **Alternative**: Use modular BUILD.bazel files in subdirectories with convenience aliases at the root

+#### Missing Visibility Declarations
+- **Anti-pattern**: Forgetting to add visibility declarations to library targets
+- **Why harmful**: Prevents external consumption and breaks convenience aliases
+- **Alternative**: Add `visibility = ["//visibility:public"]` to all library targets that should be consumable

+#### Including Transitive Dependencies
+- **Anti-pattern**: Manually specifying all transitive dependencies in the `deps` attribute
+- **Why harmful**: Creates maintenance overhead and can lead to dependency conflicts
+- **Alternative**: Only specify direct dependencies and let Bazel resolve transitive ones automatically

+#### Replicating CMake Platform Detection Logic
+- **Anti-pattern**: Trying to replicate complex CMake platform detection and variable setting logic in Bazel
+- **Why harmful**: Bazel has different mechanisms for platform handling, and complex logic can be error-prone
+- **Alternative**: Use Bazel's `select()` with standard platform conditions for platform-specific behavior

+#### Using Outdated Dependency Versions
+- **Anti-pattern**: Using older versions of rules_cc or platforms when newer stable versions are available
+- **Why harmful**: Missing bug fixes, performance improvements, and compatibility with newer Bazel versions
+- **Alternative**: Use the latest stable versions recommended by Bazel and update when warnings suggest newer versions

 ### Translation Dictionary

 #### Build Targets